kloudfuse/customer/scripts/assets/README.md

 ## Notes
 - Replace `<grafana-instance>` with the actual Grafana server URL.
-- Ensure the API credentials used have the necessary permissions to manage alerts and dashboards.
+- Ensure that the API credentials have the necessary permissions to manage alerts and dashboards.
-- The `-f` flag is required but serves as a placeholder in some multi-directory operations.
+- The `-f` flag is required.
+It is a placeholder in some multi-directory operations.

-This documentation provides a structured guide for efficiently managing Grafana alerts and dashboards through the provided scripts.